lindavik/vetnote/README.md

 For all things that you come up with that aren't covered within the requirements above - we trust your judgement to make the right decision.
 The solution is not meant to be perfect, but please

+## Notes on the development process

+- The GitHub Actions have a lot of duplication but for a effort/gain perspective I decided to keep them as is now.
+They work and can be optimised, cached later;
+- I have chosen to read only a subset of the consultation data to objects instead of passing the whole data file because the data file can potentially containt PII/sensitive data and not everything needs to be passed to an LLM;
+- I am aware that consultation1.json has an error, ie an additional comma.
+To ensure the parsing strategy is a bit more "forgiving" I have chosen to use json5 instead of simply reading the json data.
+This is a deliberate choice to ensure the end users get some response even if the data format is not strictly right;

+## Future Development Opportunities

+- Depending on how this is meant to integrate in a production setting in the existing product, there are many ways to evolve this.
+  - If this is really file based, you could set up a trigger on a file being placed in s3 and trigger a Lambda function (examples in AWS but this can be easily translated to other cloud providers) to generate a file and land it in the desired location;
+  - If this is part of a service, you would probably want to expose a RESTful API, e.g., FastAPI or equivalent to receive the input data, do the data processing and LLM calls and process them into a sensible response specified in an OpenAPI specification or equivalent;
+  - Since this does seem time sensitive, a batch job approach does not seem like a good fit for this use case;
+- I have found that demos tend to be quite useful, so either adding a small StreamLit demo on top of this or simply exposing a Swagger interface, could be great for this purpose;
+- For LLMs, it is essential to think about what happens when things go wrong, e.g., hitting quotas or if the third party LLM provider is down.
+What is the fallback strategy?
+Do you retry a few times (and with what retry logic) and then pivot to a different LLM?
+Or do you also maintain a more rudementary fallback option, just repeating the key parts of the consultation data?